arturxe2/T-DEED_v2/README.md

 ```

 You can control whether to train the whole model or just evaluate it using the `only_test` parameter in the configuration file.
 For additional details on configuration options, refer to the README in the [config](/config/) directory.

+Before running the model, ensure that you have downloaded the dataset frames and updated the directory-related configuration parameters in the relevant [config](/config/) files, as well as in the [SN](/data/soccernet/labels_path.txt) and [SNB](/data/soccernetball/labels_path.txt) label files.
+Additionally, make sure to run the script once with the `mode` parameter set to `store` to generate and save the clip partitions.
+After this initial run, you can set the `mode` to `load` to reuse the saved partitions for subsequent executions.

 ## Trained models